 We are not involved in fund raising and rely upon income from our investments to make grants.† Grants tend to be made in line with the founderís interests which are principally causes benefiting children, the sick, elderly, needy and disabled.† The Trustees aim to achieve a reasonable spread between Jewish charities (operating principally in the U.K. and Israel) and non-Jewish charities operating in the UK.

-Due to the current circumstances we regret that we are at present only accepting applications from charities we have recently supported.
-New grants will be awarded for a one-year period.
-We will update the website when the situation changes.
+Due to the current circumstances we regret that we are at present only accepting applications from charities we have previously supported.
+Charities who have never received a grant are not eligible to apply.

 If you are a current grantee and would like to discuss allocating any project funding towards core funding, please email us.
 If you are due to submit an evaluation form, this can be brief and simple.